Andrew-157/c_training_1/5-c_operators/1-operators-in-c.md

 - Pointer operator & returns the address of a variable.
 For example &a; will give the actual address of the variable.

-- Pointer operator & returns the address of a variable.
-For example &a; will give the actual address of the variable.
+- The pointer operator * is a pointer to a variable.
+For example *var; will give the pointer to a variable var.

 ```c
 #include <stdio.h>